KYVENetwork/docs/docs/validators/chain_nodes/join_network.md

 Using KSYNC for state-syncing KYVE is only available for mainnet, if you wish to join Kaon or Korellia use traditional state-sync [here](/docs/validators/chain_nodes/join_network.md#use-traditional-state-sync).
 :::

-Since KYVE has validated and archived all of it's own state-sync snapshots on a 3,000 block interval those can be used to bootstrap you KYVE node.
+Since KYVE has validated and archived all of its own state-sync snapshots on a 3,000 block interval those can be used to bootstrap your KYVE node.
 For this the node-syncing tool [KSYNC](/docs/validators/ksync/index.md) can be used.
 To install KSYNC run the following:

 ```